Bristol Bus Boycott: Support

 Students from Bristol University held a protest march to the bus station and the local headquarters of the TGWU on 1 May, which attracted heckling from bus crews as they passed through the city centre, according to the local press.
-Local MP Tony Benn contacted then Labour Opposition leader Harold Wilson, who spoke out against the colour bar at an Anti-Apartheid Movement rally in London.
+Local MP Tony Benn (Labour) contacted then Labour Opposition leader Harold Wilson, who spoke out against the colour bar at an Anti-Apartheid Movement rally in London.
 On 2 May, local Labour Party Alderman Henry Hennessey spoke of the apparent collusion between bus company management and the TGWU over the colour bar.
 On 3 May, the ruling Labour Group on the city council threatened him with expulsion, despite his honourable service of over forty years.

 Tony Benn, Fenner Brockway and former cricketer Learie Constantine also condemned the bus company.
 Constantine was then serving as High Commissioner for Trinidad and Tobago.
 Constantine wrote letters to the bus company and Stephenson and spoke out against the colour bar to reporters when he attended the cricket match between the West Indies and Gloucestershire at the County Ground, which took place from 4 to 7 May.
 The West Indies team refused to publicly support the boycott, saying that sport and politics did not mix.
 During the game, local members of the Campaign Against Racial Discrimination (CARD) distributed leaflets urging spectators to support the action.

 The local branch of the TGWU refused to meet with a delegation from the West Indian Development Council and an increasingly bitter war of words was fought out in the local media.
 Ron Nethercott, South West Regional Secretary of the union, persuaded a local black TGWU member, Bill Smith, to sign a statement which called for quiet negotiation to solve the dispute.
 It condemned Stephenson for causing potential harm to the city's Black and Asian population.
 Nethercott launched an attack on Stephenson in the Daily Herald newspaper, calling him dishonest and irresponsible.
 This led to a libel case in the High Court, which awarded Stephenson damages and costs in December 1963.